 By-law 24.1: Notice by Electronic Mail

 Written notice of all Annual General Meetings and Special Meetings may be given by electronic mail (email) to Members who have provided the Club with their email addresses, but if the Club provides notice by email, the Club shall post a copy of the notice (including all of the information listed in By-law 24 above) at the Club’s office at the arena and on the Club’s website.
 This combination of email and in-office notice will constitute notice for all members.

+By-law 24.2: Participation/Holding by Electronic Means

+Any person entitled to attend a meeting of Members may participate in the meeting by telephonic or electronic means that permits all participants to communicate adequately with each other during the meeting if the Club makes such means available.
+A person so participating in a meeting is deemed to be present at the meeting.
+The Directors or Members, as the case may be, may determine that the meeting be held entirely by telephonic or electronic means that permit all participants to communicate adequately with each other during the meeting.

 By-law 25: Voting on Club Elections